Youth, learn with us...

-Intro to honey bees, pollination, and beekeeping, Columbia Basin Environmental Education Network (CBEEN) Wild Voices Program
+Discover the fascinating world of honey bees, pollination, and beekeeping with the Intro to Honey Bees, Pollination, and Beekeeping program, presented by the Columbia Basin Environmental Education Network (CBEEN) Wild Voices Program.

-This interactive program looks at the role of the beekeeper, as well as the role honey bees have in our food production through pollination.
-Students have an opportunity to be hands on with bee hive equipment, to suit up and look inside the hive, to hold a frame of honey bees, to identify the different types of bees in a hive, and to sample raw honey.
-Presentations are customized to the average age of the group for content and duration.
+Students will have the opportunity to suit up and get hands-on with bee hive equipment, examine the inner workings of a hive, hold a frame of honey bees, identify different types of bees, and sample raw honey.
+Presentations are customized to the average age of the group for content and duration, ensuring that students receive an engaging and educational experience.

-** We are pleased to have partnered with the CBEEN Wild Voices program, extending the opportunity for our community youth to participate in learning about honey bees and pollinators through this educational program that works closely with the surrounding school districts.
-If you are an educator in SD 19, SD 10, SD 5, or an independent school, interested in sharing this learning opportunity please do not hesitate to connect with us (email@example.com) or with the CBEEN Wild Voices Coordinators (firstname.lastname@example.org) or register online for this program (Register here).
+As proud partners of the CBEEN Wild Voices Program, we are committed to providing our community youth with exceptional learning opportunities.
+If you are an educator in SD 19, SD 10, SD 5, or an independent school, interested in sharing this learning opportunity, please connect with us at firstname.lastname@example.org, or with the CBEEN Wild Voices Coordinators at email@example.com.
+Register online for this program today and discover the incredible world of honey bees and pollinators!

 No. We volunteer our time to educate our local youth in the fascinating world of honey bees, offering a safe, easy to understand, interactive, learning experiences for everyone.